From 1 January to 31 September 2022:

 Removed 7,526 items of explosive remnants of war (ERW) 2,872 improvised explosive devices (IED) including 687 main charges, 817 IED explosive component 777 Complete IEDs, and 591 victim-operated improvised explosive devices (VOIED) and 1,207 anti-personnel / anti-tank mines in liberated areas.

-- Conducted about 1,200 clearance tasks enabling UNDP and the Government of Iraq to move forward with the rehabilitation of critical infrastructures such as hospitals, schools, bridges etc. and humanitarian actors to move forward with urgent life-saving interventions.
+Conducted 94 clearance tasks enabling rehabilitation and resumption of livelihood activities, and humanitarian actors to move forward with urgent lifesaving interventions.

-422,300 people received risk education and risk awareness training in schools, internally displaced person (IDP) camps, and other high priority areas.
+85,878 Iraqi vulnerable people received explosive ordnance risk education (EORE) and risk awareness training in schools, internally displaced person (IDP) camps, and other high-priority areas.

 Explosive Hazard Management

-UNMAS in Iraq is funded bilaterally through contributions to the UN Voluntary Trust Fund.
-In 2018, UNMAS secured USD 76 million in funds.
-To date, UNMAS in Iraq has received contributions from Australia, Canada, the Czech Republic, Denmark, Estonia, the European Union, Finland, France, Germany, Italy, Japan, Luxembourg, New Zealand (including in-kind support), Netherlands, Norway, Portugal, Republic of Korea, Sweden (including in-kind support), and the United Kingdom.
+UNMAS in Iraq is solely funded through contributions to the UN Voluntary Trust Fund.
+For the year 2022, UNMAS has thus far secured USD 26 million with a remaining shortfall of USD 16 million.
+To date, UNMAS in Iraq has received contributions from Australia, Belgium, Canada, the Czech Republic, Denmark, Estonia, the European Union, Finland, France, Germany, Italy, Japan, Luxembourg, New Zealand (including in-kind support), the Netherlands, Norway, Portugal, Republic of Korea, Slovakia, Sweden (including in-kind support), and the United Kingdom.